cisselab/qSR/README.md

 To use the Hierarchical Clustering feature,
   Compile the FastJetTree.cc code.

-  For Unix systems, this can be done using g++. cd into the qSR/SpatialClustering/BioJet/FJCore/fjcore-3.2.0/ and call g++ -O BioJetsTree.cc fjcore.cc -o BioJetsTree
+  For Unix systems, this can be done using g++. cd into qSR/SpatialClustering/BioJet/FJCore/fjcore-3.2.0/ and call g++ -O BioJetsTree.cc fjcore.cc -o BioJetsTreeUnix

+  In Windows, the code should be compiled using MinGW.
+The gcc and std c++ libraries should be statically linked. cd in qSR/SpatialClustering/BioJet/FJCore/fjcore-3.2.0/ from the minGW command line and call g++ -static -static-libgcc -static-libstdc++ -O BioJetsTree.cc fjcore.cc -o BioJetsTree